Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Mediolanum Santonum, as Saintes was once called, was the first capital of the Roman province of Aquitaine.

-The arch, built in 19 AD, was dedicated to Emperor Tiberius, his son Drusus and his nephew Germanicus.
-The arch eventually took on the nephew's name – it was the best preserved, and most legible of the three.
+The arch, built in 19 CE, was dedicated to Emperor Tiberius, his son Drusus and his nephew Germanicus.
+The arch eventually took on the nephew's name.
 It's not difficult to imagine it in perfect shape...

 The Arch of Germanicus, a product of Ancient France